1ycx/WuxiaWorld/README.md

 <br/>

 ## Task(s) :
-- [ ] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem ( Update Coming Soon )
+- [x] Make The Code Get List Of Chapters And Use Links From The List Rather Than Progress Sequentially Because Of The Arising Problem <s>( Update Coming Soon )</s>

 ## Problem(s) :
-1. If Some Chapter Does Not Have A Sequential Number, Then It Won't Be Added.
-You'll Get To Know Which, Inside The Terminal.
+<s>1.
+If Some Chapter Does Not Have A Sequential Number, Then It Won't Be Added.
+You'll Get To Know Which, Inside The Terminal.</s>
-   * Example : AWE Chapters 472,473,474 Have Different URLs Which Aren't Sequential Like The Rest From 1-630.
+   <s>* Example : AWE Chapters 472,473,474 Have Different URLs Which Aren't Sequential Like The Rest From 1-630.</s>
+### None Yet

 <br/>